muchdogesec/obstracts/design/app-spec.md

 ##### POST Create a Feed

 Same as history4feed.
-But body also accepts `profile_id` in the request body
+But body also accepts `profile_id` in the request body;

 ```json
 {